ALL

 • not having enough experience

-• Find out weather and snow conditions in advance
+• Find out weather and snow conditions.

-• Warm up and stretch
+• Warm up and stretch.

-• Make sure your equipment is right for your skill level
+• Make sure your equipment is right for your skill level.

 • Buckle up your helmet, boots, and bindings correctly before you start down the hill.

-• Plan to go with someone—never ski or snowboard alone.
+• Plan to go with someone.
+Never ski or snowboard alone.

 • Take ski or snowboarding lessons with a certified instructor.
 Get tips on good technique and the best ways to fall.
-Get training and experience before doing advanced moves (like jumps or flips)
+Get training and experience before doing advanced moves like jumps or flips.

 • Choose your child’s activity carefully.
-Parachute (a leading safety organization) recommends that children younger than 7 years old shouldn’t try snowboarding.
+Parachute Canada (a leading safety organization) recommends that children younger than 7 years old shouldn’t try snowboarding.
 And children who are older than 7 years old should use short boards that are no more than chest high.

-While you're skiing and snowboarding:
+While you're skiing and snowboarding

 • Read and follow all posted signs and warnings.